The Honors Program Office is open from 8:30am-5:00pm, Monday through Friday.

 Frances Van Pelt, Graduate Assistant

 Frances van Pelt is a Graduate Assistant for the Honors Program.
-She is currently a CAGS student in the College Student and Development Program with a primary interest in promoting the benefits of complementing academic learning with co-curricular learning.
+She is currently pursuing advanced graduate studies in the College Student Development and Counseling Program at Northeastern.
+A primary focus of her graduate studies is to assist students in realizing their potential through a combination of curricular and co-curricular learning during their college years.
 Frances received her undergraduate degree in Mathematics and Statistics from the University of Sussex in England, which included a study abroad year at the University of Tubingen in Germany.
-After completing a Masters in Education at Boston University, she became a HS Math teacher in the greater Boston area for several years.
+After completing a Masters in Education at Boston University, she worked as a HS Math teacher in the greater Boston area for several years.